rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 :Example:

-An energy system is composed of a heat and electricity side.
+An energy system is composed of a heat and an electricity side.
 Following are the energy flows:

 * 100 kWh from a local PV plant
 * 0 kWh local generation for the heat side